GYCinc/DaHub/DECISION_LOG.md

 *   **Type:** `Refactor`
 *   **Context:** The user found the previous orange color for the "Review & Approve", "Approve Class", and "Add New Mock Class" buttons too bright and requested a more subdued color that blends with the application's aesthetic.
 *   **Decision/Outcome:** The `--brand-orange` color variable was updated to a more subdued pumpkin orange.
 New CSS variables, `--button-subdued-bg` and `--button-subdued-hover`, were introduced with a dark blue-grey color.
 The "Add New Mock Class", "Review & Approve", and "Approve Class" buttons now utilize these new subdued color variables.
-*   **Rationale:** This change directly implements the user's request for a less bright, more harmonious button color palette, improving the visual comfort and overall aesthetic of the application.
+*   **Rationale:** This change directly implements the user's explicit instructions for a less bright, more harmonious button color palette, improving the visual comfort and overall aesthetic of the application.

 ### 2024-09-02: Refine Mobile User Experience for Dashboard Elements